personal shopper

 Why You Should Trust Me as a Tester

-Every Ashley sofa was tested by former Shopping Writer, Nikol Slatinska.
-Nikol has written for Apartment Therapy since 2022.
-She has tested and reviewed furniture for the Personal Shopper series to help readers find the best pieces for their homes, especially small spaces.
+Every Ashley furniture couch was originally tested by former Shopping Writer, Nikol Slatinska.
+She tested and reviewed furniture for the Personal Shopper series to help readers find the best pieces for their homes, especially small spaces.
 From sofas and bed frames to dining tables and accent chairs, she’s covered it all — making her a furniture expert.

 What we love